CamilleGS/react-studies/README.md

    ```sh
    npm install
    ```
-4. Ensure the `order-management-api` is running locally on `http://localhost:3001`.
+4. Ensure the `user-management-api` is running locally on `http://localhost:3001`.
-   If you haven't cloned it yet, you can find it in my GitHub repository: [order-management-api](https://github.com/CamilleGS/order-management-api)
+   If you haven't cloned it yet, you can find it in my GitHub repository: [order-management-api](https://github.com/CamilleGS/nodejs-studies)
 5. Start the React app:
    ```sh
    npm start